-- The Advisory Council and Superintendent or District Contact must approve the budget amendment before submitting it to the Regional Program Manager for approval. - Sub-contracts and expenditures of \$1,000 or more or \$500 for a single item purchase must have written approval from the DFRYSC Regional Program Manager utilizing the FRYSC Request Form. - Combined centers with more than two schools are not encouraged.
+- The Advisory Council and Superintendent or District Contact must approve the budget amendment before submitting it to the Regional Program Manager for approval. - Any single item purchase of \$500 or more and goods or subcontracts of \$1,000 or more must be approved by the Advisory Council and District Designee then submitted to the Regional Program Manager for final approval.
+A request form must also be submitted on FRYSC Counts! when a new code is opened, no matter the amount. - Supplies purchased with FRYSC funds having a per unit acquisition cost less than \$5,000 shall follow property standards outlined within each Kentucky school district's policies and procedures. - Combined centers with more than two schools are not encouraged.
 If a local school district wishes to apply for a new center that will serve more than two schools, a waiver request including justification for the consortium must be included in the application and approved by the Director of the Division of FRYSC. - Successful program plan applicants will be awarded funds through a contract between the Cabinet for Health and Family Services and the local Board of Education. - The funds will be maintained under the MUNIS Financial Accountability system and the guidelines of the Uniform Code of Student Accounting (Red Book). - As long as the district remains in compliance with the Contract, funding will be distributed quarterly to the district.
 First quarter payment is sent upon receipt of the Funding Request Form/Invoice.
 Funding allocation monies must be spent in accordance with the terms of the approved FRYSC budget, the district Contract with the Cabinet for Health and Family Services, KRS 156.496, KRS 156.4977 and KRS 161.011 and local school board fiscal policy and guidelines.

-For more in-depth funding information, please visit page 56-59 of the FRYSC the Administrators' Guidebook
+For more in-depth funding information, please visit the FRYSC the Administrators' Guidebook

-Expenditures:
+Expenditures